 Note that regular pension rebalancing is required to ensure that assets supporting pension liabilities are maintained at a similar level.
-As at the valuation date, the pension assets are just slightly above the pension liabilities and therefore no asset rebalancing is required.
+As the pension liabilities are less than the assets held in the non-taxed earnings investment I recommend that \$300,000 of the assets be moved from the pension non-taxed investment to the standard DB active investment.

-Should a Category A3 and B1 member take up the pension option then active Defined Benefit assets will need to be transferred to the pension investment, with the amount to transfer dependent on the proportion of benefit taken as a pension as well as the present value of expected future cashflows of the pension payments.
+Should a Category A3 and B1 member take up the pension option then active Defined Benefit assets will need to be transferred to the pension non-taxed investment, with the amount to transfer dependent on the proportion of benefit taken as a pension as well as the present value of expected future cashflows of the pension payments.